danschultz/reactive_web_dart/README.md

 # TodoMVC + FRP + Polymer.dart

-This is an experiment to build a TodoMVC app using Polymer and functional reactive programming (FRP).
+This is an experiment to build a TodoMVC app in Dart using Polymer and functional reactive programming (FRP).

 ## Architectural Overview